-[2025] Classic and modern Western hits with badass power chords: from timeless standards to recent favorites
+[2026] Classic Western songs with cool power chords: from staples to recent hits

 Are you familiar with power chords, arguably the most classic of all guitar phrases?
 Their bold sound, played on two or three strings, is used across a wide range of genres like rock and heavy metal, and they’re known as a fundamental technique that’s approachable even for beginners.